iiab/iiab/roles/remoteit/README.md

    sudo ./runrole --reinstall remoteit
    ``` -->

    (This installs and enables the remote.it [Device Package](https://docs.remote.it/software/device-package) for your CPU and OS.
-This approach also installs the _optional_ `/usr/bin/remoteit` [command-line interface (CLI)](https://docs.remote.it/software/cli), which offers [a few more features](https://support.remote.it/hc/en-us/articles/4412786750861-Install-the-remoteit-agent-on-your-device) than the Device Package.)
+This also installs the _optional_ `/usr/bin/remoteit` [command-line interface (CLI)](https://docs.remote.it/software/cli), which offers [a few more features](https://support.remote.it/hc/en-us/articles/4412786750861-Install-the-remoteit-agent-on-your-device) than the Device Package.)

 4. To obtain your IIAB's 8-character remote.it claim code (allowing you to make a remote connection to this IIAB device) run: